I created this sign to remind everyone that swearing is prohibited on the Internet.

 Actually, I created it as an experiment in communicating with visual and textual symbols.
 There are three elements at play here: a red circle, the words “SWEARING PROHIBITED,” and a grawlix (“$@&#!”).
 When you put those elements together, what message do they make?

 Last night, I asked a couple of friends at Venture Cafe.
-Most of my friends were willing to take this sign at face value.
+Most people were willing to take this sign at face value.
 Whether or not they agreed with the idea of prohibiting swearing, they felt the sign did convey a sincere message.
 (In fact, a similar sign containing a grawlix in red circle has appeared in Virginia Beach as part of an anti-profanity campaign.)

 For me, the sign is hard to look at without laughing because I find it fundamentally hypocritical: it swears!